This 1-week Oman itinerary will help you to discover the best places to visit.

 After a hike, which was longer than I anticipated, I arrived at a stunning natural pool.

-I didn’t bring my camera because because when you arrive at the end you will either have to leave your stuff and pick them up later after swimming in the cave, or take them with you in a waterproof bag.
+I didn’t bring my camera because when you arrive at the end, you will either have to leave your stuff and pick it up later after swimming in the cave or take it with you in a waterproof bag.

 I was glad there were other tourists because I wouldn’t have dared to jump in and swim through the narrow opening.